AKROGIS/ThemeManager/ThemeManager/Docs/ArcGIS Dependencies.md

 # ArcGIS Dependencies

-Most ArcGIS dependent code is in the `ThemeManager\ArcGIS` folder in the `NPS.AKRO.ThemeManager.ArcGIS` namepspace.
+Most ArcGIS dependent code is in the `ThemeManager\ArcGIS` folder in the `NPS.AKRO.ThemeManager.ArcGIS` namespace.
 However all of this code is dependent on ArcObjects.
-This namespace should be broken out into a class libary and a similar version of the library built for Pro, and for no GIS.
+This namespace should be broken out into a class library (Done 2021-06-07) and a similar version of the library built for Pro, and for no GIS.

 **Note:** The line numbers are for files circa May 2021 (commit `a757bb0`)